Care of Children Involved With Child Welfare Agencies

 CEU Course Objectives

-1. Discuss which type of caregiver has the highest rates of depression.
+1. Distinguish which type of caregiver has the highest rates of depression.

-2. Investigate which type of caregiver is more likely to report having five or more children in the household.
+2. Express which type of caregiver is more likely to report having five or more children in the household.

-3. Scrutinize which age group of parents is the most likely to have been arrested.
+3. Determine which age group of parents is the most likely to have been arrested.

-4. Elucidate the most commonly reported service for basic living needs.
+4. Name the most commonly reported service for basic living needs.

 5. Identify the most commonly held type of parent health insurance.